10 Days Nepal Spiritual Tour

 Important Facts About a Spiritual Trip to Nepal

-• Explore the UNESCO World Heritage Sites in Kathmandu.
+• Explore the UNESCO Listed World Heritage Sites in Kathmandu.

-• Go to the peaceful Namo Buddha to meditate.
+• Visit the peaceful Namo Buddha to meditate.

 • Journey to Lumbini, where Lord Buddha was born.

-• Participate in the spiritual practice at Pashupatinath and Muktinath temple
+• Participate in the spiritual practice at Pashupatinath and Muktinath temples

 • Explore the peaceful temples by the lake in Pokhara.